dushriane/Brain_INTO_Commit/README.md

 <img width="780" alt="question4" src="https://github.com/user-attachments/assets/ac58cbac-dba6-4bb8-a70b-7830c5435bf0" />

 ## USE IN REAL WORLD

-First Joiners: An HR tool could list the first 2 employees who joined each department, useful for identifying departmental pioneers or creating anniversary awards.
+First Joiners: An HR tool that could be used to list the first 2 employees who joined each department, useful for identifying departmental pioneers or creating anniversary awards.
 It also applies to first customers per region, or first product purchases per user in e-commerce.